jQSfire125/my_blog/_posts/2020-10-17-data-scientist.markdown

 Done, under the belt! =D

 Of course, I am not yet a Data Scientist.
-This was just the first step, but I am noticing a lot of the syntax starts to feel familiar, and the projects that at the beginning seemed a bit inscrutable, are a lot easier and the process makes a lot more sense.
+This was just the first step, but I am noticing a lot of the syntax starts to feel familiar, and the projects that at the beginning seemed inscrutable are a lot easier, and the process makes a lot more sense.

 I am very happy I stumbled onto [Data Camp][datacamp] and I really enjoy their system.
 There is even an assessment tool called Data Camp Signal that measures how one stacks up against others in different skills.
 These are the ones I have taken so far, and my score: